tests-always-included/mo/README.md

     #!/bin/bash
-    cd "$(dirname "$0")" # Go to the script's directory export ARRAY=( one two "three three three" four five ) cat << EOF | . ../mo
+    cd "$(dirname "$0")" # Go to the script's directory export ARRAY=( one two "three three three" four five ) . ../mo # This loads the "mo" function cat << EOF | mo
     Here are the items in the array:
     {{#ARRAY}}
         * {{.}}
     {{/ARRAY}}
     EOF

 The result?
 You get a list of the five elements in the array.
-Take a look at the line that executes `mo`.
-You'll see that we went from `../mo` to using `. ../mo`.
-That is very important when you want arrays to work, since you can not execute a command and have arrays passed to that command's environment.
-Instead, we source the file.  `. ../mo` is identical to `source ../mo` and you can find more about that in bash's man page.
+It is vital that you source `mo` and run the function when you want arrays to work because you can not execute a command and have arrays passed to that command's environment.
+Instead, we first source the file to load the function and then run the function directly.

 There are more scripts available in the [demos directory](demo/) that could help illustrate how you would use this program.